Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Conclusions

-Finally, we analyzed null geodesics in the quantum-corrected GD hairy background.
-The photon ring radius, critical impact parameter, and light deflection were computed numerically.
-Both the quantum core scale $R_{\rm s}$ and the hair parameter $\alpha$ produce measurable deviations from the classical and quantum RN cases, in the strong-field regime.
-These modifications leave imprints on black hole shadows and gravitational lensing, providing potential phenomenological settings to constrain the scale of quantum corrections and the presence of hair.
 The coherent quantum GD hairy black hole setup provides a self-consistent framework in which UV regularization, singularity resolution, modified horizon structure, and potentially observable strong-field signatures arise from a quantum description.
 The Gaussian smearing scale $R_{\rm s}$ governs the transition between classical geometry and a regular quantum core, while the hair parameter $\alpha$ controls deviations from the purely quantum-corrected RN case.
 Our results support the interpretation of GD hairy black holes as macroscopic quantum states whose classical singularities are softened, while admitting phenomenologically relevant hair.

 \medbreak {\textbf{Acknowledgements}}: HN is financed by the Coordination for the Improvement of Higher Education Personnel - Brazil (CAPES) - Finance Code 001.
 RdR is supported by The S\~ao Paulo Research Foundation (FAPESP) (Grants No. 2025/23004-9, No. 2021/01089-1, and No. 2024/05676-7) and the National Council for Scientific and Technological Development (CNPq) (Grants No. 303742/2023-2 and No. 401567/2023-0).